Dodgers vs. Twins Player Props Betting Odds

 Correa Stats

-- Carlos Correa has 30 hits with nine doubles, a triple, six home runs, 15 walks and 23 RBI.
+- Carlos Correa has recorded 30 hits with nine doubles, a triple, six home runs and 16 walks.
+He has driven in 23 runs.

 Correa Recent Games